l3-hpc/visit-scripts/MacStartup.md

 ## Run example script for LM

-For full instructions on using the 'start' scripts, see the [README](README.md), but to test, use the commands below.
+For full instructions on using the 'start' scripts, see the [README](README.md), but to test, use the commands in the box below.

 Make sure you are in the correct directory, and check your path by doing:
 ```